TheJusticeMan/obsidian-mobile-plugin/README.md

 A dedicated view to manage your open tabs:

 - **List view**: Displays a list of all open tabs for quick navigation.
+- **Enhanced UI**: Tabs display icons matching their content and include a close button (X) for quick closing.
 - **Quick access**: Use the "Open tabs" command to instantly open the view.

+### Sidebar Navigation

+- **Swipe Past Side Split**: Switch between sidebar tabs (e.g., File Explorer, Search, Backlinks) by swiping from the edge of the screen when the sidebar is open.
+- **Visual Feedback**: Shows an overlay with icons and titles for available sidebar tabs.

 ### Tab gestures